Diana DeGarmo

 Diana Nicole DeGarmo (born June 16, 1987) is an American singer.
 She rose to fame in 2004 as the runner-up of the third season of American Idol, releasing her debut studio album, Blue Skies, later that year.
 The following year, DeGarmo ventured into a career in musical theatre.
 She has starred in two Broadway, one off-Broadway and three national tours.
 She made her television acting debut in a six-month arc as Angelina Veneziano on The Young and the Restless.
 DeGarmo has since released two extended plays, Unplugged in Nashville (2009) and Live to Love (2012).
 She is married to fifth season American Idol finalist Ace Young.

 Early life

 Diana DeGarmo was born on June 16, 1987 in Birmingham, Alabama, but was raised primarily in the Atlanta suburb of Snellville, Georgia.
 DeGarmo began singing at a young age, including the 1997 Georgia Music Hall of Fame Awards, and in Atlanta-based stage productions of Annie and Joseph and the Amazing Technicolor Dreamcoat.

-At age ten she was part of the Cartoon Gang on The Cartoon Network, appearing in various bumper segments.
-As a third grader she was a Coca-Cola Kid during the 1996 Summer Olympics in Atlanta, Georgia.
-The next year she sang at Opryland USA during the Christmas season.
-In 2002, she was named Miss Georgia Teen and was also a finalist on the NBC talent search program America's Most Talented Kid.
+At age ten, she was part of the Cartoon Gang on Cartoon Network, appearing in various bumper segments.
+In third grade, she was a Coca-Cola Kid during the 1996 Summer Olympics in Atlanta.
+The next year, she sang at Opryland USA during the Christmas season.
+In 2002, she was named Miss Georgia's Teen and was also a finalist on the NBC talent search program America's Most Talented Kid.